Andres9890/Tubeup-on-Github/README.md

 - Triggers on manual dispatch
 - Can be triggered with custom video URLs
 - Uses Python to install and run tubeup
+- Installs ffmpeg for videos
 - Caches dependencies for faster execution
-- Authenticates with Internet Archive using secrets
+- Authenticates with IA using secrets

 ## Configuration